Services for Classic bike Ignition & Electrical systems

 - Wiring & Fault finding

-We specialise in the renovation of the LUCAS K2F and K2FC magneto fitted to twins and the LUCAS M01 Magneto (Magdyno) as fitted to the single cylinder engines.
+We specialise in renovating the LUCAS K2F and K2FC magneto fitted to twins and the LUCAS M01 Magneto (Magdyno) fitted to the single-cylinder engines.

 The most common problem with original magnetos is failure once hot.
-The engine will start from cold
+The engine will start from cold, then run for a short while, and a misfire will develop, causing the engine to stop.

-Then run for a short while, a misfire will develop and the engine will finally stop.
-Once the engine is cold again the engine will start.
-This is usually due to a breakdown in the insulation of the condenser or of the armature windings themselves.
+However, once the engine is cold again, it will restart.
+Usually, this is caused due to a breakdown in the insulation of the condenser or the armature windings themselves.

-When we undertake renovation of these magnetos we examine the following:-
+When we undertake the renovation of these magnetos, we examine the following:-

 • Mechanical - Bearings, insulation, washers and shimming the armature